vigou3/emacs-modified-windows/docs/index.md

 # Presentation

+> Important change in the distribution: Emacs is now a 64-bit build!

 Emacs Modified for Windows is a 64-bit (x64) distribution of [GNU Emacs](https://www.gnu.org/software/emacs/) **25.2** (released April 21, 2017) bundled with a few select packages for LaTeX users and